 Let’s start with a definition:

-Account-based marketing is a strategic approach that coordinates personalized marketing and sales efforts to open doors and deepen engagement at specific accounts.
+Account-based marketing is a strategic approach that coordinates personalised marketing and sales efforts to open doors and deepen engagement at specific accounts.

-— Jon Miller, CEO of Engagio and Co-Founder of Marketo
+—Jon Miller, CMO of Demandbase (former CEO of Engagio and Co-Founder of Marketo)

 Account-based marketing (ABM) is a B2B strategy in which you engage with a predefined group of target accounts using tailor-made sales and marketing campaigns.
 When using ABM campaigns, you focus on the personal needs of your key (potential) customer.

-You might have heard this quote of marketing guru Dan Ogilvy: “Don’t count the people you reach; reach the people that count”.
-And that is exactly the marketing approach of account-based marketing (ABM); you focus your activities on a selected group of accounts of which you know they can really add value to your organization.
+You might have heard this quote from marketing guru Dan Ogilvy: “Don’t count the people you reach; reach the people that count”.
+And that is precisely the marketing approach of account-based marketing (ABM); you focus your activities on a selected group of accounts which you know can add value to your organisation.

-When you’re getting started with account-based marketing, you first define your goals.
-Do you have a target list of 3 accounts in mind, or a larger list or even an industry in mind?
-Marketing and sales define this scope together.
+First, you define your goals when you’re getting started with account-based marketing.
+For example, do you have a target list of 3 accounts, a more extensive list, or even an industry in mind?
+Marketing and Sales define this scope together.
 Then, you select the target accounts and identify the relevant personas within these accounts.
 Next, you gather account insights such as business drivers, challenges and purchasing motives.

-These insights provide the team valuable input to create personalized content for each account.
-Because account-based marketing is an extremely focused, almost microscopic strategic way of inbound and outbound marketing.
+These insights give the team valuable input to create personalised content for each account.
+As a result, account-based marketing is an extremely focused, almost microscopic strategic way of inbound and outbound marketing.

 When and why use ABM?

-Compared to generic marketing campaigns, account-based marketing campaigns offer some important advantages to you:
+Compared to traditional marketing campaigns, account-based marketing campaigns offer some important advantages to you:

-1. Better insight in the buyer and buyer journey
+1. Better insight into the buyer and buyer journey

 Personal customer experience is increasingly important in B2B.
-Account-based marketing certainly plays into this trend.
-By creating specific content for a specific account, you increase your relevance to the buyer and/or customer.
+Account-based marketing plays into this trend.
+Creating specific content for a specific account increases your relevance to the buyer and/or customer.

-For a successful ABM campaign, you need input from sales ánd marketing.
-Think about account plans and data, market developments, existing contacts, history, etc. Then you get started together by defining, creating and rolling out a campaign using relevant content.
+For a successful ABM campaign, you need input from sales and marketing.
+Consider account plans and data, market developments, existing contacts, history, intent data, etc. You start together by defining the scope before creating and rolling out a campaign using relevant content.
+Stakeholder management is a key aspect of ABM.

-In ABM you choose target accounts that are both promising and that could add real value.
-You only invest time, money and resources in accounts that really matter, thus giving you a head start on your competitors who do not implement an ABM strategy.
+In ABM, you focus on target accounts that could add real or substantial value.
+You invest time, money and resources in accounts that really matter.
+This will give you a head start on your competitors who do not implement an ABM strategy.

-Research from Engagio shows that 84% of B2B organizations that use ABM get a higher Return on Investment (ROI).
-Not only is the average deal size higher because you only focus on accounts that can add a lot of value, but ABM also enables you to create more buy-in within the DMU of your target account.
+Research from the ABM Leadership Alliance and ITSMA (2021) shows that 76% of B2B organisations that use ABM get a higher Return on Investment (ROI).
+The average deal size is higher because you only focus on accounts that can add a lot of value, and ABM also enables you to create more buy-in within the DMU of your target account.

 Is ABM the right choice for us?

-Whether your market and/or organization is the right choice for ABM depends on the market and internal organization.
-Would a 1-1 or 1-few account approach work in your industry?
-And what about the collaboration between sales and marketing?
-In this infographic you can assess whether ABM fits you.
+Whether your market and/or organisation is the right choice for ABM depends on the market and internal organisation.
+For example, would a 1-1 or 1-few account approach work in your industry?
+And what about the collaboration between Sales and Marketing?
+With the help of this infographic, you can assess whether ABM fits you.
+Or you can read this article: Is ABM right for you?
+Seven questions and seven tips to help you decide.

 Sales and ABM

-In order to make ABM a success, it is important to have a good collaboration between the marketing and sales department.
-Together, you gather interesting and relevant information on the market and on the key target accounts.
+To make ABM successful, it is essential to establish good collaboration between the marketing and sales department.
+Together, you gather interesting and relevant information on the market and the key target accounts.
 Sales can share insights and knowledge regarding contacts that they have already.
-Sometimes Sales also share inside knowledge from other similar customers.
-Based on that, Marketing can help in building further engagement and the relationship.
+Sometimes Sales can share inside knowledge from other similar customers.
+Based on that, Marketing can find intent data and use first and third-party data to drive successful account targeting and build engagement.

 Create an account-based marketing plan

 An ABM plan is the foundation for successful campaigning and growth.
-A well-structured ABM plan means a bigger chance of success during the actual execution and optimization.
-At SPOTONVISION we use a 5-step-plan.
+A well-structured ABM plan means a bigger chance of success during the actual execution and optimisation.
+At SPOTONVISION, we use the following 5 steps.

 Step 1.
 Getting to know your accounts

 Together with the sales team, define which accounts you want to focus on.
-Choose the target accounts with high value that fit your organization.
+Choose the target accounts with high value that fit your organisation.
 Define the goals and determine your KPIs.

 Step 2.
 Look for account insights